Gwen-Bradbury/MS3/README.md

 - _Language button_- A button that can be clicked that translates the site into different languages so more people can use it.

 ### Bugs and Fixes Implemented after Testing -

+- _.title Class_ - Give the users first name a capital letter.

 - _Edit buttons_ - Renamed the 'Edit' buttons within the edit walk and park pages to 'Update'.